Leukemia & Lymphoma Society

 Post in 2023

-Faron Pharmaceuticals Oy is a clinical-stage biopharmaceutical company based in Turku, Finland, focused on developing innovative treatments for medical conditions with significant unmet needs.
-The company's pipeline includes drug candidates targeting acute trauma, cancer growth, and inflammatory diseases.
-Its lead product, Traumakine, is a recombinant human interferon beta-1a currently undergoing Phase III clinical trials for the treatment of acute respiratory distress syndrome (ARDS).
-Another significant candidate, Clevegen, is an immunotherapy designed to inhibit tumor growth and metastasis by targeting the tumor immune suppressor molecule.
-Additionally, Faron is developing D-ARDS, a diagnostic tool for assessing ARDS severity and monitoring patient outcomes.
-Established in 2003, Faron Pharmaceuticals collaborates with the MediCity unit at Turku University Medical School to further its research and development efforts.
+Faron Pharmaceuticals Oy is a clinical-stage biopharmaceutical company based in Turku, Finland, focused on developing novel treatments for medical conditions with significant unmet needs.
+The company has a diverse pipeline that addresses acute trauma, cancer, and inflammatory diseases.
+Its lead product, Traumakine, is an investigational intravenous formulation of interferon beta-1a, currently undergoing Phase III clinical trials for treating acute respiratory distress syndrome (ARDS).
+Another key candidate, Clevegen, is an immunotherapy designed to prevent tumor growth and metastasis by targeting immune suppressor molecules in tumors, and is in Phase I/II development.
+Additionally, Faron is developing D-ARDS, a diagnostic tool aimed at assessing ARDS severity and monitoring outcomes.
+The company collaborates with the MediCity unit of Turku University Medical School to enhance its research and development efforts.
+Founded in 2003, Faron Pharmaceuticals is committed to advancing innovative solutions in healthcare.

 Faron Pharmaceuticals